ahmedraad/bunny-stream-ios/Documentation/Reference/BunnyStreamAPI/structs/Schemas.VideoModel.md

 public var length: Swift.Int32?
 ```

-The duration of the video in seconds
+The duration of the video in seconds.

 - Remark: Generated from `#/components/schemas/VideoModel/length`.